nodeintegration/rancher-haproxy/README.md

 ## How to use this container

 ### ENVIRONMENT Flags
-* ENABLE_SSL - Enables ssl offloading
+* ENABLE_SSL - Enables ssl offloading, only set this to true if you have your ssl cert/key configured as per below
 * SSL_BASE64_ENCODED - When supplying certificate/key in metadata, this flag will assume you have base64 encoded them, this is handy if you want to use compose variables for certificates
 * HAPROXY_CONFIG - The default haproxy.cfg location
 * HAPROXY_SSL_CERT - Where the ssl certificate file is used (the certificate/key is combined to this), if you want to volume mount your certificate, mount it to this location